Teacher Guide

 - Students will be able to identify, compare, and contrast examples of immigrant experiences and issues they faced in the United States.

-- Students will be able to identify ways how Korean immigrant experiences have evolved since 1903.
+- Students will be able to identify how Korean immigrant experiences have changed since 1903.

 Vocabulary

-- immigrant wave – The migration of many people simultaneously, so that they appear at once at a given place in great numbers in comparison with those that go before or come after.
+- Immigrant wave: the migration of many people simultaneously, so that they appear at once at a given place in great numbers, in comparison with those who go before or come after.

-- Quota system – a system, originally determined by legislation in 1921, of limiting by nationality the number of immigrants who may enter the U.S. each year.
+- Quota system: a system, originally determined by legislation in 1921, of limiting the number of immigrants who may enter the United States each year by nationality.

 Lesson 1 Presentation (PDF)